J0SHUALU/alu-web-development/css_advanced/README.md

 ## Overview

-Implement a webpage from a Figma designer file focusing on HTML structure only, without CSS or styling.
+Implement a webpage from a Figma designer file focusing on the CSS and the style of the page.

 ## Screenshot